 Do you view exercise with the same enthusiasm usually reserved for preparing your taxes?
-Perhaps you work out to maintain your weight and reach your blood sugar (also called blood glucose) targets, but you’ve never experienced anything near a runner’s high and have beaten yourself up for letting more than a few gym memberships go unused.
+Perhaps you work out to maintain your weight and reach your blood glucose (also called blood sugar) targets, but you’ve never experienced anything near a runner’s high and have beaten yourself up for letting more than a few gym memberships go unused.

 You’re hardly alone.
 According to the Centers for Disease Control and Prevention’s (CDC) National Center for Health Statistics, about 26% of Americans don’t participate in leisure time physical activity—at all.

 One unexpected culprit may be the things we tell ourselves about exercise before we even lace up our sneakers.
 Being active reduces your risk for heart disease, promotes lower blood pressure, contributes to weight loss and can help keep your blood glucose in check—all important.
 But seeing exercise as something you need to do solely to meet long-term health goals can make you miss out on its other more immediate benefits, such as having fun (yes, really!) or feeling less stressed and more energetic.

 Exercise is often recommended prescription-style, not suggested as a fun part of life.
 Reframing physical activity helps people view it as a friend, instead of an enemy, and embrace it when they do it, instead of feeling like they are suffering.
 Reframing exercise also helps shed light on its less-obvious benefits, such as feeling more focused and alert.